neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

     export default Counter;
     ```
-- Thus, we have implemented the counter using Redux.
+- We have now implemented the counter using Redux!

 # React Router

 React Router lets us implement client side routing in React applications.
-Let us implement 2 routes in our application, 1 for header, and another for counter.
+Let us implement 2 routes in our application, one for the header, and another for counter.
 We can implement this as below:
 - Install react router dom as below:
    - `*$ npm install --save react-router-dom*`
    - `*$ npm install --save-dev @types/react-router-dom*`